laishaun/captcha-ocr-solver-IMDA/README.md

 # Captcha OCR Solver (Strategy 2: Preprocessing + OCR)

 This project implements a simple OCR pipeline to recognize 5-character captchas.
 It uses contrast enhancement to preprocess images and EasyOCR to extract the characters.
-The setup allows reviewers to easily test new captchas and view prediction results.
+This was coded using python 3.13.3

 ---